Lonesome mountain Gross Bessillon

 route de crête = ridge road

 The road passes at the top of another cut, the Vallon de Picoin.
 You can go to some rocks via a small area south of the road.
-This pays off especially in the east of the small area, because here you can climb up to a natural rock gate.
+This pays off especially in the east of the small area, because here you can climb up to a natural rock arch.
 There is a marked approach (see below), but also the adventure route: you climb directly from the square into the bushes (left) and rocks (right).
 You stay roughly parallel to the road below.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.